Richard Kappel writing at a table with collaborators

 FAQ

-Owners, operators, and small teams with a decision that keeps coming back.
+Owners, operators, founders, and small teams with a decision that keeps coming back.
 The fit is strongest when the problem touches strategy, operations, positioning, team rhythm, or a stuck next move.